Hyde Park Station History

 Since 1975, the HVRRS has been restoring the Hyde Park Station.
 Proceeds from the HVRRS's yearly Train Show help continue to raise funds for restoration.
 The HVRRS rents the Hyde Park Station from the Town of Hyde Park for one dollar a year.

 Interestingly enough, there are only two times when we can be certain that President Franklin Delano Roosevelt used the Hyde Park Station: In 1939, When the King and Queen of England visited; and when his body was returned to Hyde Park following his death in 1945.

 The pictures below show scenes of the FDR Funeral Train arriving at Hyde Park Station in 1945.

 Stuart A Reagan Interview - Memories of the Freight House

 Steve Croft Interview - Eight Years Old at the Freight Station

-The Hyde Park Station, 34 River Road, Hyde Park NY 12538 E-Mail: webmaster
+GPS: The Hyde Park Station is at: 32 River Road, Hyde Park, NY E-Mail: webmaster